juliaigz/Ecofunding-Solana/README.md

 ---

-### Why Solana and USDT?
-Solana is one of the fastest-growing blockchains with a vibrant community of crypto users.
-However, its volatility often discourages donations.
-By converting Solana donations to **USDT**, a stablecoin, we ensure that every contribution has lasting value for environmental projects.

----

 ### The Market Opportunity 💰
 The demand for streamlined crypto donations is enormous:
 - **TAM**: $1.5 trillion in global donations to environmental projects annually.